Vaniusha The Newcomer

 Vaniusha The Newcomer (Пришелец Ванюша) is a 1990 Soviet Russian stop-motion animation film by Vladimir Danilevich and Olga Panokina.
 It was produced by Soyuzmultfilm studio.
 The film is about The Friendly Newcomer from another planet.
 It is the second film of the tetralogy, which tells about the adventures of The Newcomer Vaniusha and his friends.
 The other three films are The Newcomer in The Cabbage, Vaniusha and The Space Pirate and Vaniusha and The Giant.

 Plot summary

-The Cold Russian Winter.Vaniusha with His Friends make The Snow Sculpture.
-The winter ends.
-The Spring begins.
-The Snow Sculpture can melt.
-Vaniusha and His Friends decide to save The Snow Sculpture.
-They go in The Deep Space.
-They leave The Sculpture in The World, where The Sun was extinguished, and always cold.
+The film is set during a cold Russian winter, where Vanyusha and his friends craft a snow sculpture, enjoying the frosty season.
+As the winter ends and spring begins, the rising temperatures threaten to melt their creation.
+Determined to save the snow sculpture, Vanyusha and his companions embark on an extraordinary journey into deep space.
+They find a distant world where the sun has extinguished, leaving the planet in perpetual cold, and leave the snow sculpture there, safe from the warmth of spring.

+However, their adventure takes a dangerous turn when they encounter a predatory comet that feeds on spacecraft.
+After narrowly escaping, they bring the comet back to their village on Earth, where they manage to tame and domesticate the once-hostile celestial entity, turning it into an unusual but welcome part of their community.

 This film has elements of folk tales and science fiction genres.